Application Security FAQ

 The rich and precise context and details provided on the vulnerabilities pages help you identify and understand vulnerabilities, prioritize them by risk, and automatically monitor and alert on newly discovered vulnerabilities.
 Based on this information, you can determine what actions are needed to fix the vulnerabilities.

-Why is a fixed vulnerability still showing as open?
+When is a vulnerability marked as resolved?

-A vulnerability is marked as Resolved
+A vulnerability is marked as Resolved under the following conditions:

 Why is my vulnerability still open if there's no affected process group anymore?